Posted: by Allison

 The fear of falling without a parachute is quite possibly the biggest reason questioning individuals don’t make the switch over to freelance.
 To most, the idea of being solely responsible for orchestrating their means of income is terrifying.
 Questions about 1099’s and organization are enough to ward off most who briefly ponder the idea.

 For those contracting services, the independence of hires is both exciting and frightening.
 Firstly, it can be exciting to be able to assign a position and see a deadline for your project.
 Beyond periodic check-ins, you can be reassured that your hiree is off doing their job.
 This occurs without the need for your direct supervision.
-Along the same vein, it can be nervewracking assigning a job–especially an important one that pertains to tech–to a virtual stranger.
+Along the same vein, it can be nervewracking assigning a job to a virtual stranger.
 Especially if your organization is reliant on a project being completed by a specific deadline.
 You may find yourself hesitant to hand over the reins.
 However, by contracting tech positions outside of your organization, you open up the possibility for highly-skilled independents to be able to engage with your work.